PRTG Manual: Monitoring via SNMP

 Monitoring via the Simple Network Management Protocol (SNMP) is the most basic method of gathering bandwidth and network usage data.

-Simple Network Management Protocol (SNMP) is a set of standards for communication with devices in a Transmission Control Protocol (TCP)/IP network.
+SNMP is a set of standards for communication with devices in a Transmission Control Protocol (TCP)/IP network.
 SNMP monitoring is useful if you are responsible for servers and network devices such as hosts, routers, hubs, and switches.
-It enables you to keep an eye on network and bandwidth usage, and monitor important issues such as uptime and traffic levels.
+It enables you to keep an eye on network and bandwidth usage, and to monitor important metrics such as uptime and traffic levels.

 You can use SNMP to monitor the bandwidth usage of routers and switches on a port-by-port basis, as well as device readings such as memory and CPU load.
 The target devices must support SNMP.
-Most devices with enabled SNMP require the same configuration like SNMP version and community string.
-To find out how to set up SNMP on a specific device, search the internet for your device name or model and SNMP configuration.
+Most devices with enabled SNMP require the same configuration (identical SNMP version and community string).
+To learn how to set up SNMP on a specific device, search the internet for its name and SNMP configuration.

-When you use a sensor with this technology, PRTG sends small data packets to devices, for example, querying routers, switches, and servers for the traffic counters of each port.
-These queries trigger reply packets from the device.
+When you use a sensor with this technology, PRTG sends small data packets to a device, which in turn trigger reply packets.
 Compared to other bandwidth monitoring technologies via World Wide Name (WWN), packet sniffing, or Windows Management Instrumentation (WMI), the SNMP option creates the least CPU and network load.

 SNMP is the most commonly used method because it requires minimal bandwidth and CPU cycles.
 If your network devices support SNMP and/or if you want to monitor large networks with several hundred or thousands of sensors, we recommend that you start with SNMP.